Be in touch with your body. If something feels new or weird, please don’t wait to see the doctor.

 If chemotherapy is needed to treat colon cancer, MD Anderson offers the newest options.
 Our internationally renowned team of physicians directs your therapy for the most benefit, while minimizing the impact on your body.

 Sometimes radiation therapy is recommended as a part of treatment for colon cancer.
-Our colorectal radiation oncologists specialize in treating patients with colon cancer.
-They use the most advanced equipment and techniques, including proton therapy, to achieve maximum treatment benefit with the fewest side effects.
+Our colorectal radiation oncologists specialize in treating patients with colon cancer using advanced techniques that include proton therapy.

 MD Anderson has special expertise in advanced colon cancer that has metastasized (spread) to other parts of the body.
 We offer novel chemotherapy and targeted therapy options, as well as a dedicated surgery program.